 At Seton Hill, you can participate in the Army Reserve Officer Training Corps (ROTC) while earning your degree.
 This opportunity is available to undergraduate, Adult Degree Program and graduate students who meet the Army’s age and fitness requirements.
 Scholarships are available.
 Upon graduation, you will earn a commission as a Second Lieutenant in the Active Army, Army Reserve or Army National Guard.
 Learn more.

-Seton Hill is proud to partner with the U.S. Department of Veterans Affairs to provide full tuition benefits to eligible veterans or their dependents through the New Post - 9/11 GI Bill and the Yellow Ribbon GI Education Enhancement Program.
-Through the New GI Bill, the VA will cover tuition for eligible veterans in an amount that equals the highest in-state tuition for a public institution of higher learning.
+Seton Hill is proud to partner with the U.S. Department of Veterans Affairs to provide full tuition benefits to eligible veterans or their dependents through the Post - 9/11 GI Bill and the Yellow Ribbon GI Education Enhancement Program.
+Through the Bill, the VA will cover tuition for eligible veterans in an amount that equals the highest in-state tuition for a public institution of higher learning.
 Through the Yellow Ribbon GI Enhancement Program, Seton Hill and the VA will cover any additional tuition costs, so that veterans who want to attend Seton Hill can do so without paying extra tuition for attending a private institution.
 Eligible veterans or their dependents can also receive a book allowance and monthly allowance for housing costs.
-For more information about this new benefit, visit New GI Bill.
+For more information about this new benefit, visit Post - 9/11 GI Bill.

 For those eligible, funding from the Veterans Administration, Seton Hill University, and other sources of grants and scholarships will cover up to the cost of tuition and fees based upon their eligibility.
 Federal grants and loans and state grants will be awarded based on VA, federal and state regulations.